defamation litigation

 Defamation Litigation: Toogood Case

 Unfortunately, I am in a unique situation to write on issues concerning defamation.
-As an elected councillor and MP I copped heaps of insults and insinuations.
-My critics called me everything from dog, rat, scum and coward to four letter words I will not repeat here.
+As an elected councillor and MP I copped heaps of insults and criticism …. critics called me everything from dog, rat, scum and coward to four letter words I will not repeat here.

 However, I never commenced litigation against my critics.
 Ultimately taking a position in public office will subject you to a significant amount of criticism.
 Accordingly this just goes with the job.
 Indeed as the old saying goes, if you can’t stand the heat, get out of the kitchen.